Mata Hari (unfinished film)

 Mata Hari is an American feature film about Mata Hari directed by David Carradine.
 It starred his daughter Calista Carradine.
-He started filming it in the 1970s but it has never been released.
+He started filming it in the 1970s but it had never been finished.
 It was his second directorial effort after You and Me.

+Interest in the project was revived when Richard Linklater shot Boyhood over a long period of time.
+A documentary of the same name, directed by Joe Beshenkovsky and James Smith, features footage of the film and deals with the relationship between David and Calista during the making of it.
+It was released in 2025 at the 82nd Venice International Film Festival, where it won the Best Documentary on Cinema award.